Polynomial entropy of induced homeomorphisms on $C_k(\mathbb{S}^1)$ and $C_k([0,1])$: Introduction

 In the same paper, we generalised these results for an infinite non-wandering set, in case of $f:[0,1]\to [0,1]$.
 However, the case of $f:\mathbb{S}^1\to \mathbb{S}^1$ with infinite non-wandering set remained unsolved, for non-trivial cases.
 In this paper, we compute the polynomial entropy of $C(f)$, for an arbitrary circle homeomorphism $f:\mathbb{S}^1\to \mathbb{S}^1$.
+Moreover, we generalize the result from~\cite{DK} to the case of the induced map $C_k(f)$.